 Of all the drivers involved in fatal crashes caused by cell phone distraction, drivers under 30 years old account for those most likely to be using a cell phone at the time of the incident.

-- More likely to read or craft text messages while driving
+- Most likely to read on a cell phone while driving

-The same study also indicated that 88% of young millennials engaged in at least one risky behavior (texting while driving, red-light running, and speeding) while driving in the last 30 days, which earn millennials the top spot as the worst behaved drivers in the United States.
+The same study also indicated that a majority of millennials (those born between 1981 and 1996) engaged in at least one risky behavior (texting while driving, red-light running, and speeding) while driving in the last 30 days.
+Millennials report risky behaviors such as speeding on the freeway and reading text messages at an even greater frequency than Gen Z drivers born after 1996, which earn millennials the top spot as the worst behaved drivers in the United States.

 The most recent data from the National Highway Traffic Safety Administration also indicates similar trends.
-37% of fatal crashes caused by distracted drivers on their cell phones involve drivers that were 20 to 29 years old.
+34% of fatal crashes caused by distracted drivers on their cell phones involve drivers that were 20 to 29 years old — the highest percentage of any age bracket.
 It is reported that for all fatal crashes involving distracted drivers using cell phones:

 |Age||% of Drivers|